ingun37/answers-db/books/Neural Networks and Deep Learning/1. Using neural nets to recognize handwritten digits/Sigmoid neurons/Sigmoid neurons simulating perceptrons, part II/a.md

 \frac{1}{1+e^{-0c}} = \frac{1}{1+1} = {1 \over 2}
 ```

-which is not a possible outcome of perceptron network.
+which is not a possible outcome of perceptron.